EpsiPository/TexTran/README.md

 ### Set up DB

-You can set the DbContextName in `TexTran.Transformer.TransformDirectives.ttinclude`.
+You can set the DbContextName in `TexTran.Transformer.TransformSetup.ttinclude`.
 Add your entities to the definition files, add `EntityTypeConfiguration<Entity>` and run a `Add-Migration Initial` command in the Package Manager Console followed by `Update-Database` to create the database.
 Don't forget to create a migration every time you change the database model.